lollofanta13/lollofanta13/README.md

 - 👋 Hi, I’m @lollofanta13
-- 👀 I’m interested in scripting and building on roblox
+- 👀 I am interested in learning how to code
-- 🌱 I’m currently learning hwo to script
+- 🌱 I’m currently learning Kotlin
-- i am creating creating some games on roblox
+- 🔨I am creating creating some games on roblox
-- if someone can learn hwo to script i will be interested.

 <!---
 lollofanta13/lollofanta13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.